Latuda

 Adverse events during exposure to study treatment were obtained by general inquiry and voluntarily reported adverse experiences, as well as results from physical examinations, vital signs, ECGs, weights and laboratory investigations.
 Adverse experiences were recorded by clinical investigators using their own terminology.
 In order to provide a meaningful estimate of the proportion of individuals experiencing adverse events, events were grouped in standardized categories using MedDRA terminology.

-The following findings are based on the short-term, placebo-controlled premarketing studies for schizophrenia in which LATUDA was administered at daily doses ranging from 20 to 160 mg (n=1508).
+The following findings are based on the short-term, placebo-controlled premarketing adult studies for schizophrenia in which LATUDA was administered at daily doses ranging from 20 to 160 mg (n=1508).

-Commonly Observed Adverse Reactions
+Commonly Observed Adverse Reactions:

-Adverse Reactions Associated with Discontinuation of Treatment
+Adverse Reactions Associated with Discontinuation of Treatment:

 A total of 9.5% (143/1508) LATUDA-treated patients and 9.3% (66/708) of placebo-treated patients discontinued due to adverse reactions.
 There were no adverse reactions associated with discontinuation in subjects treated with LATUDA that were at least 2% and at least twice the placebo rate.

-Adverse Reactions Occurring at an Incidence of 2% or More in LATUDA-Treated Patients
+Adverse Reactions Occurring at an Incidence of 2% or More in LATUDA-Treated Patients:

-Adverse reactions associated with the use of LATUDA (incidence of 2% or greater, rounded to the nearest percent and LATUDA incidence greater than placebo) that occurred during acute therapy (up to 6 weeks in patients with schizophrenia) are shown in Table 6.
+Adverse reactions associated with the use of LATUDA (incidence of 2% or greater, rounded to the nearest percent and LATUDA incidence greater than placebo) that occurred during acute therapy (up to 6 weeks in patients with schizophrenia) are shown in Table 17.

-Body System or Organ Class Dictionary-derived Term Percentage of Reporting Reaction
+Body System or Organ Class Placebo

 (N=708)